 Transferrable credits may depend on your chosen field of study.
 For more information about competency based education systems, speak with potential school’s admissions teams.

-The 3 year bachelors programs at Rasmussen University emphasis quick and potentially more affordable undergraduate education.
+Rasmussen University offers3 year bachelors programs.
 As part of this, they offer a large assortment of accelerated bachelors programs.

 Besides the reduced course load, not much else differs from their typical programs.
 The core curriculum of RU’s 3 year bachelor degree programs follows the same guidelines you would encounter inside the classroom.
 This could involve exams, papers, required readings, and more.